Building a Personal Website - Part 1: Using Lume

 Since I'm already using GitHub, I might as well use their hosting service called GitHub Pages.
 It's free, it doesn't have ads, and it supports using a custom domain.

-The earlier version of the site used an AWS S3 bucket.
+The previous version of the site used an AWS S3 bucket.
 That worked fine and was fairly inexpensive, but if I can host the site for free, that's even better.
 Especially if I (hopefully) end up getting more traffic later on.

 Setting Up Lume